Vespa Cloud lets you set up private endpoint services on your application clusters,

 The identifier of your AWS VPC where you wish to connect to the service endpoints from.

-GCP region name
+AWS region name

 Procedure: